Carducci String Quartet

 Honored with the 2016 Royal Philharmonic Society Chamber Music Award for its landmark Shostakovich15 project, the Carducci Quartet are winners of international competitions, including the Concert Artists Guild International Competition 2007 and Finland’s Kuhmo International Chamber Music Competition.
 This Anglo-Irish quartet has appeared at prestigious venues across the globe including London's Wigmore Hall; the National Concert Hall, Dublin; Tivoli Concert Hall, Copenhagen; New York's Carnegie Hall and both the Library of Congress and John F Kennedy Center in Washington D.C.
 Festival appearances include Cheltenham Music Festival; Festival Messiaen au pays Meije; West Cork Chamber Music festival; Kuhmo Festival; and the Wratislavia Cantans Festival in Poland.

-During the 2016-2017 and 2017-2018 seasons, the Carducci Quartet will present the complete Beethoven Quartet cycle on tour and release its first all-Beethoven CD, to coincide with its 20th anniversary in 2017.
+During the next two seasons, the Carducci Quartet will present the complete Beethoven Quartet cycle on tour and release its first all-Beethoven CD, to coincide with its 20th anniversary in 2017.
+In addition, the quartet collaborates on tour with the Katona Twins guitar duo, with whom they have recorded an all-Vivaldi CD for Channel Classics.

 During the current season, the quartet is immersed in the chamber music of Schubert.
 Its programming of the 'Death and the Maiden' was paired with the 'Trout' quintet and the two-cello quintet in collaboration with distinguished fellow artists for the group's sold-out four-concert weekend at the Cheltenham International Music Festival.